rodneyshupe/Cookbook/Recipes/Entrees/Misc/PaellaPartyPacks.rst

 3. To each packet, add 1/4 cup rice, 1/4 cup chicken broth, 1 tablespoon wine.
    Carefully toss the rice.
 Add a chicken thigh to each packet over the rice, then divide chorizo, peas and red pepper between the 4 packets.
 4. Fold the foil packets crosswise over the paella mixture to completely cover the food.
 Fold the edges to seal closed.
 5. Place packets on hot grill and cook until the chicken is cooked through and the rice is tender, about 25 minutes, flipping once halfway through.
-   (Alternatively, you can bake in oven at 425F for about 20-25 minutes.)
+   (Alternatively, bake in oven at 425F for about 20-25 minutes.)